All Episodes

 Seems to be working well for them, though.

-Um what was it specifically again?
+And then your question about Bush, what was it specifically again?

 Why can't you fire disloyal people?

-The CIA answers the president.
+The CIA answers to the president.

 I'm talking about publicly.

-To fire somebody and to cause heads to roll would have taken whatever he was doing privately, public, and I'm sure he thought would have been detrimental to morale.
+To fire somebody and to cause heads to roll would have taken whatever he was doing privately public, and I'm sure he thought would have been detrimental to morale.

-They had their portraits unveiled, and when he spoke of them, you would have thought they were part of the founding fathers, the greatness of America, the backbone of the country why if it hadn't been for those two people giving up their life of luxury in Arkansas to come to Washington to serve and save America, why America might not exist.
+Why, if it hadn't been for those two people giving up their life of luxury in Arkansas to come to Washington to serve and save America, why America might not exist.

-Well, what you take away from that is that Bush has this, and this is something about him, I think, to respect.
+Well, what you take away from that is that Bush has this, and this is something about him I think to respect.

 He has a very high ideal of the office of the presidency.

-And he's not gonna be the one to sp besmirch it, and he's not gonna besmirch others who've held it.
+Only 43 people have occupied that office, and he's not going to be the one to besmirch it, and he's not going to besmirch others who've held it.

 It's a special thing.

-It's people have held it, have all been elected.
+People have held it, have all been elected.

-And so I just if you take that and couple it with what was going on, I just don't think it's in his nature to get partisan in a political way.
+And so I just, if you take that and couple it with what was going on, I just don't think it's in his nature to get partisan in a political way.

-He had he did very seldom, if ever gets partisan outside of a campaign, and only rarely then does he get partisan.
+He very seldom, if ever, gets partisan outside of a campaign.

-The problem here is that that not being an ideologue cost him on this, not being a true down, I mean, you know, in his bones conservative.
+The problem here is that not being an ideologue cost him on this, not being a true down, I mean, you know, in his bones conservative.

 He's conservative.